LATEST NEWS AND HAPPENINGS IN SHORDITCH

 Beigel Bake is an East London institution and their beigels aren’t all about the tourist hype.
 Salt beef, mustard and gherkins, what’s not to like?
 And being open 24hrs it’s the perfect place for those late night munchies.

 If we could dress head to toe in threads from Goodhood we would – they stock all our fave brands including Wood Wood, Vans, Aries, Nanushka, YMC and Norse Projects.
-And once your wardrobe is full, it’s worth popping downstairs to check out their homeware selection, including Hay, Ferm Living and Cold Picnic, and pick up some Aesop goodies OBVS.
+And once your wardrobe is full, it’s worth checking out their homeware selection, including Hay, Ferm Living and Cold Picnic, and picking up some Aesop goodies OBVS.

 It’s no secret that Ruffians is our fave barber in London and we regularly pop into their Shoreditch branch for a tidy up and not just because they have a whisky bar…They do a damn fine job and they have some of the comfiest chairs we’ve ever sat in.